History of operating systems

 Computer operating systems (OSes) provide a set of functions needed and used by most application programs on a computer, and the links needed to control and synchronize computer hardware.
 On the first computers, with no operating system, every program needed the full hardware specification to run correctly and perform standard tasks, and its own drivers for peripheral devices like printers and punched paper card readers.
 The growing complexity of hardware and application programs eventually made operating systems a necessity for everyday use.

 Background

 Early computers lacked any form of operating system.
-Instead, the user, also called the operator, had sole use of the machine for a scheduled period of time.
-The operator would arrive at the computer with program and data which needed to be loaded into the machine before the program could be run.
-Loading of program and data was accomplished in various ways including toggle switches, punched paper cards and magnetic or paper tape.
-Once loaded, the machine would be set to execute the single program until that program completed or crashed.
-Programs could generally be debugged via a control panel using dials, toggle switches and panel lights, making it a very manual and error-prone process.
+Instead, the user (rarely also the computer operator), had sole use of the machine for a scheduled period of time.
+The user would deliver his program to a computer operator who would be responsible for loading the computer with the program and data needed for its 'run'.